rust-lang/rfcs/text/0000-silent-panic.md

 # Unresolved questions

-At the implementation level, how should the `rt` functions for unwinding be refactored to allow logging-less panics without sacrificing or duplicating code?
+At the implementation level, how should the `rt` functions for unwinding be refactored to allow logging-less panics without sacrificing functionality or duplicating code?